Data conversion is perhaps the most crucial stage of a Business Central implementation.

 This ensured that conversion work wouldn’t compete with usual business requirements.
 Thus, internal operations could resume without interruption, and the conversion still received the attention it commanded.

-Diverse conversion team
+Diverse conversion project team

 The project requires a conversion team with precise attention to detail and advanced Excel skills.
 Twinings sourced a mix of internal and external resources with commercial and technical expertise.